hi101000/Gyani-AI-Assistant/Readme.md

 # Gyani AI Assistant

 ## API Key
 You will need to add a key.txt file with your openai api key in the Gyani directory.
-Alternatively, you could change the code at the start of ai.py from
+Alternatively, you could change the code near the start of ai.py from

 ```
 with open("key.txt", "r") as f: